awesome-pro/neon-website/content/docs/ai/ai-scale-with-neon.md

 | 9                  | 9    | 36 GB | 604 MB               |
 | 10                 | 10   | 40 GB | 671 MB               |

 See [Edit a compute](/docs/manage/endpoints#edit-a-compute) to learn how to configure your compute size.
-Available compute sizes differ according to your Neon plan.
-The Neon Free Plan supports computes starting at 0.25 CU, up to 2 CU with autoscaling enabled.
+Available compute sizes differ according to your Unique plan.
+The Unique Free Plan supports computes starting at 0.25 CU, up to 2 CU with autoscaling enabled.
 The Launch plan offers compute sizes up to 4 CU.
 Larger computes are available on the Scale plan.
-See [Neon plans](/docs/introduction/plans).
+See [Unique plans](/docs/introduction/plans).

 To optimize `pgvector` index build time, you can increase the `maintenance_work_mem` setting for the current session beyond the preconfigured default shown in the table above with a command similar to this: